27 The Second Jubilee Reviewed

 *

 Next into the sitting room were Yvonne and Yan.
-Jesus fetched them drinks and suggested they move out to sit on the balcony where they could enjoy the view that stretched out far across the landscape of Zion.
+Jesus fetched them drinks and suggested they move out to sit on the balcony where they could enjoy the view that stretched out far across the landscape of the City.
 In the near distance, clusters of buildings interspersed with lush vegetation basked in the bright colours of the sky and birdsong provided a perfect background to the scene.

 They settled down in comfortable chairs around a small table and began their review.